Bowtie8904/BtAssetManager/README.md

 ## Search for files

-Searching for images and sounds functions the same, so I will only show screenshots on the image search.
+Searching for images and sounds functions the same, so I will only show screenshots of the image search.

 Once you have imported your files you can go over to the "Images" or "Sounds" tabs to search for specific tags.